Many of the Plants in Our Garden Produce Edible Flowers.

-Many of the plants in our garden produce edible flowers.
 We espcially like the herbs that produce flowers, because they taste like the herb.
-The herbs with delicate white flowers look great in a salad or added to other dishes or even drinks.
+The herbs with delicate white flowers look great in a salad or added to other dishes or even baked into bread.
 Herbs are also easy to grow, drought tolerant, and attract hummingbirds and butterflies as well as being beneficial to honey bees.

 The white flowers in the photo above are (top to bottom) cilantro, lemon verbena, chervil, onion, snow peas and rose.
 These are some of our favorite because they taste good as well as adding flavor and interest.